|

 property is check out the forms she suggests (or obtain the standard forms

+used by landlords in that state).
 The only area where the book doesn't cover a related subject in detail is

 in the tax advantages.
 If she does another edition of this book, I suggest